Paychex (PAYX)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Regrettably, Paychex’s sales grew at a sluggish 7.8% compounded annual growth rate over the last five years.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Regrettably, Paychex’s sales grew at a sluggish 8.7% compounded annual growth rate over the last five years.
 This was below our standard for the software sector and is a poor baseline for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Paychex’s recent performance shows its demand has slowed as its annualized revenue growth of 6.7% over the last two years was below its five-year trend.
+Paychex’s annualized revenue growth of 8.2% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+Paychex Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 14.4% over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 11.2% over the next 12 months.
+Although this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Customer Acquisition Efficiency